MicrosoftDocs/query-docs/query-languages/m/m-spec-operators.md

 ```
 [A=B, B=A]
 // [A = Error.Record("Expression.Error",
-//         "A cyclic reference was encountered during evaluation),
+//         "A cyclic reference was encountered during evaluation"),
 //  B = Error.Record("Expression.Error",
-//         "A cyclic reference was encountered during evaluation),
+//         "A cyclic reference was encountered during evaluation"),
 // ]
 ```